OpenDataServices/developer-docs/general-approaches.md

 * DRY (Don't Repeat Yourself), and similarly having a SSOT (single Source of Truth)

-Other possibilities / aspirations:
+## Other possibilities / aspirations:

-* Agile
+### Agile

+We don't currently do this fully, because of our small team size amongst other reasons.